cdecesaris/C177-Final-Project/README.md

 ### Instructions:
 You need to indicate how your program is run.
-1. Run the program by
+1. Run the program using the link: https://eeb177final.shinyapps.io/1DKin_Final/
 2.
 3. Click each of the input boxes located on the lefthand side of the screen, entering values (either by typing of clicking the arows) for the scenario you'd like to model.